Purpose

 - IP Address: The Internet Protocol (IP) address represents the address of the user making the request.
 This is used in the filtering process, including the identification of non-human activity.

-- User-Agent: A text string provided by the browser contains certain information about the browser, such as type and version.
+- User-Agent: A text string provided by the browser that contains information about the browser, such as its type and version.

 - Event Time: Date and time the impression event was logged by the server (stored as UTC).